-The impact of releasing an unsafe product to market can be devastating and obtaining an independent verification of product safety and stability is an essential part of a quality assurance process, required by many major retailers to ensure the safety of the products they sell.
-With the continued focus on food safety, challenge testing remains a vital tool for the food industry to help establish food safety.
+The impact of launching an unsafe product to the marketplace can be devastating.
+Obtaining independent verification of product safety and stability is an essential part of the quality assurance process and is required by many major retailers.
+Challenge testing remains a vital tool for the food industry to help establish food safety.

-The process of challenge testing involves inoculating a food product with a known concentration of a particular ‘risk’ microorganism to see what happens to it during production, processing, distribution or subsequent handling by the consumer.
-It is the ultimate evidence of the safety of a food product or process.
+The process of challenge testing involves inoculating a food product with a known concentration of a particular ‘risk’ microorganism to assess if growth occurs during production, processing, distribution, storage or subsequent handling by the consumer.
+It is the ultimate evidence of the safety and microbiological stability of a food product or process.

 At Leatherhead, we use real pathogens (as opposed to surrogate strains) including Listeria, E. coli and Salmonella, as well as spoilage microorganisms, sourced from our extensive culture collection established over many years.

 We use challenge testing to: